Alex is recommended by The Legal 500 as a leading junior for industrial disease.

 - Spread of infectious diseases at work

-- Goldscheider v Royal Opera House (QBD, 2017) – Alex is instructed (led by David Platt QC) in a claim brought by a viola player alleging that catastrophic tinnitus and hearing loss were caused during a Wagner rehearsal.
+- Goldscheider v Royal Opera House EWCA Civ 711 – Alex was instructed by the Royal Opera House (led by David Platt QC) in a ground-breaking claim brought by a viola player alleging acoustic shock caused during a Wagner rehearsal.
+One of The Lawyer’s Top 20 Cases of 2019.
+The Court of Appeal overturned the trial judge’s finding that hearing protection was mandatory at all times in the orchestra pit.

-- SB v V (QBD, 2017) – Alex represented the Defendant in a historic mesothelioma claim.
+- SB v V (QBD, 2017) – Alex represented the Defendant in a high value mesothelioma claim against leading counsel.
 Complex quantum issues arose as to the lost opportunity to advise the government as to Brexit-related issues.

-- Ellis v Haworth Castings (2014) – Alex successfully defended a claim for an upper limb disorder involving repetitive movements.
+- Ellis v Haworth Castings (Southampton CC, 2014) – Alex successfully defended a claim for an upper limb disorder involving repetitive movements.
 Case dismissed, with the judge commenting in his judgment on Alex as follows: “if he will allow me to say so I have found his submissions illuminating and refreshing”.

 - Gray v Dolling (QBD, 2012) – Alex was instructed (led by David Platt QC) on a £5.5m claim for asbestos-related mesothelioma by owner of a construction company.
 Settled following service of skeletons on the day before the High Court trial.